 Thanks to this country’s geographical location, Maltese people can access various kinds of ingredients.
 Once tasting the food in Malta, you will be surprised to find that each has its unique flavor, incredibly delicious, and strangely appealing.

 Since I have mentioned meaty Maltese delicacies, you might wonder what this country’s favorite dishes are.
 Here are my suggestions for you.

-Rabbit Stew or Stuffat Tal-Fenek is genuinely a mainstay and national treat of Malta.
-People in this country will definitely suggest this dish if you ask them about what meaty food to eat first and you should take the chance right away.
+Rabbit stew or Stuffat Tal-Fenek is genuinely Malta’s mainstay and national treat.
+People in this country will suggest this dish if you ask them about what meaty food to eat first, and you should take the chance immediately.

 Phoenicians were the ones to bring rabbits to Maltese, but the habit of cooking it just robustly spread from the Roman period.
 It was because they believed that eating rabbits helped women to become more beautiful.

 - 21 Most Popular Romanian Foods Worth Craving For 2023

 - 24 Most Popular Ukrainian Foods That You Should Know 2023

 - 26 Most Popular Belgian Foods You Should Try 2023

 - 29 Most Iconic Albanian Foods To Experience In 2023